Can you drastically improve your social media success with one tip? Yes, you can. The one thing that's really holding you back from success is you.

-There’s a lot of competition with people on social media and who work in social media.
-Look at things positively, if someone else is success that doesn’t mean that you can’t be successful as well.
+There's a lot of competition between people on social media and who work in social media.
+Look at things positively, if someone else achieves success that doesn't mean that you can't be successful as well.

 I highly recommend reading The Four Agreements by Don Miguel Ruiz – it will help you get your thinking straight about a lot of things.

 Keep your eyes on your own work. [this is the only thing you can influence]

 Make your work better. [read a book or blog that you love]

 Learn new skills and improve your blog. [try Skillshare or Lynda.com]

 Spend time with the positive people who help feed your passions and inspirations – use these interactions to fan your own joy and spirit. [that's why we love them, right?]

 Don't obsess about the latest tools if you're already overwhelmed. [read up on review sites]